 Managed accounts consider a participant’s other retirement savings and income sources, outside a 401(k) plan, to determine the optimum contribution amount.
 External income sources can include Social Security, other retirement and savings accounts, and assets held by a spouse.
 By taking into account the participant’s overall financial picture, a managed account portfolio becomes even more individualized to the 401(k) plan participant.
 This holistic view means that the portfolio can better target the right 401(k) investment mix in the overall portfolio.

 Managed accounts can be a good option for 401(k) participants who want advice on how much to save for retirement and how to invest their savings.
 With the professional guidance of a qualified investment advisor, a managed account helps the participant develop a personal financial strategy and then regularly monitors and rebalances 401(k) investments to keep the strategy on track.

 The professional attention and personalization of a managed account can provide additional support for:

 - 401(k) participants who aren't on track for retirement

 - Preretirees who need a customized 401(k) investment plan to handle the transition from saving for retirement to withdrawing their money in retirement

-- Participants with other assets, including spousal assets, outside the 401(k) plan
+- Participants with other assets, including spousal assets, outside a 401(k) plan

 Managed accounts are also a sensible option for 401(k) participants who simply need peace of mind that their retirement savings are being professionally managed toward their personal goals.

-1 Investing involves risk, including the loss of principal.
+1 Investing involves risks, including the potential loss of principal.
 As such, participation in a managed account does not guarantee investment success.

-This content is for general information only and is believed to be accurate and reliable as of posting date but may be subject to change.
+This content is for general information only and is believed to be accurate and reliable as of posting date, but may be subject to change.
 John Hancock does not provide investment, tax, or legal advice.
-Please consult your own independent advisor as to any investment, tax, or legal statements made herein.
+Please consult your own independent advisor as to any investment, tax, or legal statements made here.